Mary Porter Gamewell: Mrs. Gamewell

 In October 1881, Francis Dunlap Gamewell arrived in Beijing, and in June 1882, they married.
 She was 33 years old at the time with eleven years of experience in China.
 He was 24.
 The couple never had any children.
 After marriage, Mrs. Gamewell went with her husband to West China, but they were soon driven out by an uprising.
 Mrs. Gamewell was mobbed by several hundred Chinese during the temporary absence of her husband from the house.
 Shortly after, she returned to the U.S. in poor health.

 In January 1894, she wrote news from China regarding the North China Mission.
 In November 1895, she was in Davenport, there to recuperate during the winter.
 In February 1896, she was lecturing in New Jersey regarding China, and in May of that year, she was back in Davenport.

-When they returned to China, the Gamewells again began work in Peking.
-Here, they were caught in the siege at the time of the Boxer uprising, Dr. Gamewell having charge the fortifications of the legation during the siege and Mrs. Gamewell rendering service in the making of sandbags and other ways.
-On May 31, 1900, several U.S. newspapers mention the Gamewells and other American missionaries as being "threatened by the 'Boxers' around Pekin".
-By the end of June, the Gamewells, with a group of 35, had succeeded in getting away from the mobs in Peking and were in Che Foo, where they were comparatively secure.
-At the end of October, the Gamewells returned to the U.S., Mrs. Gamewell stopping first in Davenport to rest.
+When they returned to China, the Gamewells again began work in Beijing.
+Here, they were caught in the 55-day Siege of the International Legations in 1900.
+Gamewell had charge of the fortifications of the legation during the siege and Mrs. Gamewell rendered service in the making of sandbags and other ways.
+At the end of October 1900, the Gamewells returned to the U.S., Mrs. Gamewell stopping first in Davenport to rest.
 The sister with whom she was visiting and the few friends on whom she called noted Mrs. Gamewell's increased nervousness over her condition on her last visit to Davenport, a few years earlier.
 On November 2, Mrs. Gamewell left for Cincinnati to rejoin her husband, and from there, they traveled to Orange, New Jersey, Dr. Gamewell's old home.
 Subsequently, Mrs. Gamewell suffered from a nervous breakdown.

 In June 1904, en route to San Francisco to join her husband and return to China, Mrs. Gamewell stopped in Davenport to speak regarding the work the missionaries did in China, and of the manner in which the Boxer uprising further opened up the missionary field.

-During the summer of 1906, she visited with her brother and sister in Davenport and announced that she would return in the fall to her work in Peking.
+During the summer of 1906, she visited with her brother and sister in Davenport and announced that she would return in the fall to her work in Beijing.
 Her poor health had compelled her to put off the time of the travel, settling upon January 1, 1907, but a few weeks earlier, on November 12, 1906, she lay unconscious, dying from hardening of the arteries at the home of her sister-in-law, Mrs. Tuttle, in Summit, New Jersey.
 Mrs. Gamewell died at Summit, New Jersey, November 27, 1906.
 Interment was at a cemetery at Hackensack, New Jersey.

 Her account of the Boxer Rebellion was published posthumously in Mary Porter Gamewell and her story of the siege in Peking (1907).